 - Speak with an admissions advisor.
 This will give you an opportunity to ask questions about Norwich and the program in which you are interested.
 This interview will also help determine if you have the necessary credentials to enroll in your chosen program.
 Your advisor will also outline the steps required to complete your application package.

 - Complete the application.
-You can complete the application form with your enrollment advisor.
-There is a $50 non-refundable application fee, which must be paid in U.S. dollars.
+You can complete the application form with your admissions advisor.

 The Norwich University TOEFL school code is 3669.

 - Submit official school documentation.
 You must submit a course-by-course evaluation of official transcripts for all non-U.S. post-secondary institutions contributing to your degree (including any credits given for military service or training).
 These documents should be sent to Norwich directly from one of the five evaluation services listed below.
 You must submit the transcripts where you earned your degree, as well as any additional transcripts with credits transferred into the final school from which the degree was earned.
 While final transcript listings include transferred credits, evaluation services require the original documentation for these credits (AACRAO accepts photocopies).
 If the transcripts are not in English, a translation must be provided.
 Evaluation must be presented in a course-by-course manner rather than a document-by-document manner.

 Please note that a course by course evaluation is necessary from any of these evaluation organizations.

 For program-specific admissions requirements, please reference the links below:

 Master of Arts in International Relations Admissions

 Master of Business Administration Admissions

 Master of Science in Information Security & Assurance Admissions